micahawtrey/buffbunny-hop/journals/Jory.md

 Jory Bennett

+03-19-2024

+Worked on Unit Test for Creating an Account as well as a Unit Test for Duplicate Accounts.

 03-18-2024

 Worked on and completed functionality for Routine.jsx.
 Had issues with gitlab, it decided to assign my commits to the reviewer.